shakes76/PatternFlow/recognition/super-resolution-ESPCNN-ADNI/README.md

 ### Data splits
 The data given from the course is pre-split into training and testing.
 I kept these provided splits, using the training data as validation during each epoch.

-I didn't create a validation set because it is not so easy to perform validation with the super-resolution model and the outputs for loss, psnr already give a good idea of the performance of the model.

 ## Results
 To track the accuracy of the model, PSNR is used to compare the output image